OneLastTry/sda-generator/README.md

 # SDA Generator

-This is a small tool that leverages [InterSystems IRIS for Health](https://hub.docker.com/_/intersystems-iris-for-health) to SDA based on [Synthea](https://github.com/synthetichealth/synthea) CCDA.
+This is a small tool that leverages [InterSystems IRIS for Health](https://hub.docker.com/_/intersystems-iris-for-health) to generate SDA based on [Synthea](https://github.com/synthetichealth/synthea) CCDA.

 ## Install